Rajko Maksimović

-Rajko Maksimović (Рајкo Максимовић; 27 July 1935, Belgrade) is a composer, writer, and music pedagogue.
-One of the most significant Serbian composers of our time, Maksimović has been and remains active in creating works for different ensembles.
+Rajko Maksimović (Рајкo Максимовић; 27 July 1935 – 16 August 2024) was a Serbian composer, writer, and music pedagogue.

 Biography

-Rajko Maksimović graduated in 1961, and in 1965 received a master's degree in composition from the Music Academy in Belgrade (today Faculty of Music, University of Arts in Belgrade (FMU)) in the class of Professor Predrag Milošević.
-Following the completion of his master's program and as a recipient of a Fulbright grant, he attended Princeton University, New Jersey, with a main focus on electronic music.
-In 1963 Maksimović was appointed an assistant professor, and in 1967 a docent at the Department for Composition and Orchestration at the Belgrade Music Academy.
+Rajko Maksimović was born on 27 July 1935 in Belgrade, Serbia.
+He graduated in 1961, and in 1965 received a master's degree in composition from the Music Academy in Belgrade (today Faculty of Music, University of Arts in Belgrade (FMU)) in the class of Professor Predrag Milošević.
+Following the completion of his master's program and as a recipient of a Fulbright grant, he attended Princeton University, with a main focus on electronic music.

+In 1963, Maksimović was appointed an assistant professor, and in 1967 a docent at the Department for Composition and Orchestration at the Belgrade Music Academy.
 He retired in 2001 as Professor of Music Composition.
-Rajko Maksimović is a recipient of numerous awards and his works are performed nationally and abroad.
 Three monographic concerts devoted exclusively to his oeuvre took place during his career, and most of his works have been recorded.
 Among the recordings, a particular emphasis belongs to a triple CD from 2002, two CDs from 2009, and The Saint Prince Lazarus Passion DVD from 2012—all on the PGP RTS label (Radio Television of Serbia record label).
 In 1995, Radio Television Novi Sad produced a fifty-minute program about this composer and his work.
-Maksimović also authored a memoirist autobiographical trilogy entitled That’s the Way It Was ((Tako je to bilo), 1998, 2001, and 2002).
+Maksimović also authored a memoirist autobiographical trilogy entitled That's the Way It Was ((Tako je to bilo), 1998, 2001, and 2002).

+Maksimović died in Belgrade on 16 August 2024, at the age of 89.